kibriashuvo/bdp-streaming-analytics/reports/Assignment-3-Design.md

 **Batch analytics from the historical output of Streaming analytics:**

-For the batch analytics part, the drivers can see the pickup locations which resulted into highest tips by hourly, daily, weekly or even monthly.
+For the batch analytics part, the drivers can see the pickup locations which resulted into highest tips by hourly, daily, weekly or even monthly......

+**Q2:** *Customers will send data through message brokers/messaging systems which become data stream sources.
+Discuss and explain the following aspects for the streaming analytics: (i) should the analytics handle keyed or non-keyed data streams for the customer data, and (ii) which types of delivery guarantees should be suitable.*

+**Answer**
+i.
+The analytics should handle *keyed* data stream.
+Because, the analytics is going to calculate total tips of all the trips starting from a particular pickup location.
+So, to calculate this we must